While owning your own home is not the "American Dream" neither is living here.

 I know two people who are in this situation - with serious mental illnesses, and it seems to be working out well for all parties, at least for the time being.
 What will happen when the parents pass on, is a good question.

 But on the other hand, mild mental illnesses - mostly depression - combined with drug use, is often a factor in many of these stay-at-home kids.
+And leaving home - and getting away from their parents - might be a solution to many of their problems, particularly depression.

 6. Economic Adversity: Very few cases are due to true economic adversity.
 Often the kid says he can't afford to move out - but then again, he really isn't applying himself or trying to get ahead.
 In many cases, the kid's real plan is to wait for Mom and Dad to die, inherit the house (and a small amount of money) and then try to live off of this.